I MATTER FAQ

 What can I do with my learning when I complete a course or challenge stage?

 In the first instance taking part in an I Matter Challenge at any stage is intended to support your own personal and professional development so that you are more confident in helping the children you live or work with.
-I Matter ideas and course notes and the draft book 'An Introduction to the I Matter Framework' are to be made freely available and for anyone and everyone.
-After this you can share ideas informally with individual clients and colleagues.
-However you may not run groups for clients or colleagues unless you progress to the appropriate stage of our structured training process.
+I Matter ideas and course notes and the draft book 'An Introduction to the I Matter Framework' are made freely available can be purchased by you for your own reference.
+So you can share ideas informally with individual clients and colleagues.
+However you may not run groups for students, clients or colleagues unless you progress to the appropriate stage of our structured training process.
+If you become a Link you may also apply to join the I Matter Direct Team when opportunities become available.

 Do I need to complete a supported course in order to share I Matter ideas with groups of parents or young people, or my clients?

 Yes.
-It is possible to get a good idea about I Matter ideas from looking at the course notes, or the book or working through a self-help course, but putting the ideas into practice and communicating them in a group can be quite complicated.
-So if you want to work with a groups it is important to have worked through the course and taken part in discussions and completed the other elements of our training.
+It is possible to get a good initial idea about I Matter ideas from looking at the course notes, or the book or working through a self-help course, but putting the ideas into practice and communicating some of the key details when working in a group can be quite complicated.
+So if you want to work with groups it is important to have worked through the course and taken part in discussions and completed the other elements of our training.
 You can then apply to be registered for this role with support of a local organisation.
-Unless you are an registered Lead Practitioner or Trainee Lead you should not work with groups.
-If you are a registered Link Practitioner you can informally support people who are working through the self-help online course or accessing a supported learning opportunity.
+Unless you are a registered Lead Practitioner or Trainee Lead you should not work with groups and should use any resources you find in a reference context only.
+If you are a registered Link Practitioner you become part of our informed referrer network.
+You can informally support people who are working through the online course or accessing a supported learning opportunity in your setting as a complement to other interventions that are being offered by you or others.
 This helps build a network with a shared language.

 Can I use the I Matter assessment checklists with parents or young people?